UKCloud/documentation/articles/azure/azs-how-to-obtain-clientid-via-api.md

 The Authentication/Login Endpoint can be https:/\/login.microsoftonline.com/{tenant id}/oauth2/token or https:/\/login.windows.net/{tenant id}/oauth2/token

 > [!IMPORTANT]
-> The  {tenant id}  value in the path of the request can be used to control who can sign into the application.
+> You can use the  {tenant id}  value in the path of the request to control who can sign into the application.
 >
-> The allowed values are tenant identifiers, for example,  8eaef023-2b34-4da1-9baa-8bc8c9d6a490  or  contoso.onmicrosoft.com  or  common  for tenant-independent tokens
+> The allowed values are tenant identifiers, for example,  8eaef023-2b34-4da1-9baa-8bc8c9d6a490  or  contoso.onmicrosoft.com  or  common  for tenant-independent tokens.

 **How to obtain Access Token Request Body and Authentication Information**